shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Question: "What did the backend developer say to the waiter at the restaurant?"

+Answer: "Please join these 2 tables!".

+***

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();